By Melissa Miller

 In July of 2015 we decided to take one tiny step towards adoption.

 Both my husband and I were adopted, myself as a teenager and my husband at birth.
 We always knew we wanted to adopt, but we weren’t sure on the timing.
 With three biological children in tow, we weren’t sure if we were ready when we took that small step three years ago.
 However, we marveled at the peace we felt, so we took another step, and another.
-After CPR/first aid/pool safety courses, psychological exams, multiple home inspections, stacks of paperwork, and countless training courses and conferences, we finally await a referral from the Philippines.
+After CPR/first aid/pool safety courses, psychological exams, multiple home inspections, stacks of paperwork, and countless training courses and conferences, we finally await a referral from the country we are adopting from.
 We didn’t realize one tiny step towards adoption can turn into falling in love with a child you’ve never met.
 They might not grow in your tummy, but they certainly grow in your heart!

 Here are a few things we’ve learned through being “paper pregnant.”